daniel-234/react-user-authentication/README.md

 ## Getting Started

-To install this application you can (fork and) download it and then open the file `index.html` from your browser window.
+To run this application, you need to have Node.js installed.
+If you don't have it, please go to the [Node.js](https://nodejs.org/en/) website, download and install it.
+To install this application you can (fork and) download it and then run the command `npm install` from your terminal.
+After the install process has finished, run the command `npx webpack src/App.js` from your terminal.
+This will bundle your files and translate the ES6 imports into ES5 syntax, that can be run by all browser engines.

-There's no other things to do at this point, as this app started as simple as possible, following the above philosophy.
+Now you can  open the file `index.html` from your browser window.
+There's no other things to do at this point.

 ## Built With